Spain's government denies cooperating with US operations in Mideast, contradicting White House

 Spain’s position on the Iran conflict is the latest flare-up in its relationship with the Trump administration.

-Suman Naishadham reported from Madrid, and Joseph Wilson from Barcelona, Spain.
+Joseph Wilson reported from Barcelona, Spain, and Aamer Madhani from Washington.
 Sam McNeil contributed to this report from Brussels.